Creativity through technology.

 There is a lot going on at dfusion...

-This important funding will support the development of Rural ImPACT, a program to engage rural Latino parents for teen pregnancy prevention.
+The dfusion team is nearing completion of Rural ImPACT, a program to engage rural Latino parents for teen pregnancy prevention.

 Don't be shy, we would love to hear from you!